PHSKC-APDE/hud_hears/analyses/capstone/README.md

 The first step is to calculate **propensity scores** of exit types using multinomial logistic regression through the `multgee` package.
 The covariates informing the propensity scores are defined in the `formula` argument of the `nomLORgee` function.
 Clustering by household ID is specified in  the `id` argument.
 A working independence covariance matrix is specified in the `LORstr` argument.
 It is simple to modify the logistic regression model as needed by adjusting the arguments.

-Next, the script calculates the **inverse probability treatment weight** of each observation.
+Next, the script calculates the **inverse probability treatment weight** (IPTW) of each observation.
 This value is the inverse of the propensity score of each observed exit type.

 Finally, a **weighted Cox proportional hazards model** is fit using the `coxph` function and by specifying the `weights` argument.
 Clustering by household ID is once again specified in the `cluster` argument.

+Additionally, this script performs a sensitivity analysis using overlap weights instead of IPTW.
+To carry out the sensitivity analysis, the same steps from the primary analysis are used, where the only difference is in step 2.
+Rather than assigning weights equal to the inverse of the propensity score of each observed exit type, weights are assigned by subtracting the propensity score from 1.

+Moreover, this script repeats the primary analysis, but for subsets of the population.
+The first subset is for `agency = KCHA`, and the second subset is for `angecy = SHA`.
+The first two steps of the primary analysis (deriving propensity scores, and assigning weights via IPTW), are repeated.
+Then, before performing the third step (fitting the weighted Cox PH model), the data is subsetted by agency, and separate weighted Cox PH models are fit for each subsetted data set.

-(TO DO: Archive the 2nd half of this script.
-Add ggplot code here.)
+(TO DO: Add ggplot code here.)

 ### 04_exit_reason_sensitivity